 Good Dogma’s Dogma

 Good Dogma offers real life solutions to training and behavior issues.
-Our primary focus and goal is education and guidance.
-Offering dog owners the knowledge and tools to facilitate more effective canine communication techniques.
-Utilizing the most effective communication skills enhances your dog’s responses while building a trusting, positive relationship.
-Inflection of voice and your body language will often tell the dog more than your word(s) do.
-We encourage using everyday issues as training opportunities.
-When engaging and working with your dog it is essential to understand your dog’s body language, and use yours, to communicate and shape behavior.
-We address behavior issues by helping you differentiate the dog problem from the owner problem.
-When working with you and your dog, we will always take your dog’s personality into consideration.
+Our primary focus and goal is education and guidance, offering you the knowledge and tools to facilitate enhanced canine communication techniques.
+Utilizing the most effective communication accelerates your dog’s responses while building a trusting relationship.
+It is essential to understand your dog’s body language, and use yours, to communicate and shape behavior.
+Inflection of voice, and your body language, will often tell the dog more than your words.
+We encourage using everyday as a training opportunity.
+We address behavior issues by helping you differentiate between the dog problem and the human problem.
+When working with you and your dog, we always take your dog’s temperament and personality into consideration.
 Timid/subordinate/shy types require different training techniques than do headstrong/dominant/stubborn types.
 We understand that every dog learns at its own pace, and we work to explore and focus on what works best for you and your dog as individuals.

-Good Dogma prohibits any and all negative physical interactions between human and dog.
-We believe these interactions do not solve problems and, in fact, may create bigger ones in the long run.
-Dogs do not “understand” punishment and if used incorrectly or too harshly, especially at certain stages of canine development, it has a good chance of producing lifelong negative effects on the dog’s behavior.
+Good Dogma does not promote or condone any negative physical interactions between human and dog.
+We believe these interactions do not solve problems and, in fact, may ultimately create bigger ones.
+“Punishment”, if used incorrectly or too harshly, especially at certain stages of canine development, has a good chance of producing trauma, leading to lifelong negative effects on the dog’s behavior.

-Our training philosophy emphasizes distract/redirect techniques, positive reinforcement and patience to mange and/or eliminate unwanted/unacceptable behaviors.
-We feel that letting the dog know what you want, and earning praise, rather than telling it what not to do, contributes to faster conditioning of the desired behavior.
+Good Dogma’s training philosophy emphasizes positive reinforcement, distract/redirect and patience to manage and/or eliminate unwanted/inappropriate behaviors.
+Letting the dog know what behavior is desired, and earning praise for it, contributes to faster conditioning of the desired behavior.